lyret/beat/readme.md

 This is very much a work in progress.
 Thank you for stopping by. ♥ ♥ ♥

-Beat can best be seen as a similtainusly exploration and implementation of several idéas that been slowing growing in my mind the last couple of years, therefor I'm unwilling to commit to any specifics, and I'm updating this readme as I go along, but Im currently very interested in the following 2 topics:
+Beat can best be seen as an exploration and implementation of several idéas that been slowly rotating in my mind the last couple of years, therefor I'm unwilling to commit to any specifics, and I'm updating this readme as I go along, but Im currently very interested in the following 2 topics:

 * How infrastructure as code relate to the idéa of separation between code and data.